tetracorp/k240/docs/_posts/2022-05-11-speedrunning-k240.md

-As speedrunners tend to prefer whichever metric results in the lowest time, I imagine the Any% run begins when you click to continue on the Last Minute Intel screen, and ends when the win screen graphic apears.
+As speedrunners tend to prefer whichever metric results in the lowest time, I imagine the Any% run begins when you click to continue on the Last Minute Intel screen, and ends when the win screen graphic appears.
 By this metric, the de facto initial record holder is
 [Thiima's 2009 run](https://www.youtube.com/watch?v=Oc7zqEgF4ko&list=PL04BD4BBE079FF6AD&index=1)
 at 1h 57m 2s.